The Transformative Power of Dance...

 Fast-paced and educational, this class will challenge participants to engage body, mind and spirit, learn movement phrases, push beyond technique and to explore their own individual performance choices throughout.
 Focusing on breath, alignment and articulation, this contemporary movement experience will incorporate many influences including post-modern aesthetics, Dunham and Horton techniques.

 This structured class will deepens the students understanding of the Lester Horton technique, which can be described as a movement form that emphasizes a full body, anatomical approach to dance that prioritizes flexibility, strength, coordination and body and spatial awareness to enable unrestricted, dramatic freedom of expression.
 All experience levels welcome.

 Katherine Dunham Technique:

 Dunham Technique is a vibrant African American dance form that engages the body, mind and spirit!
 Created by dance pioneer Katherine Dunham, the technique is informed by the traditional dances of the African Diaspora, as well as by modern and ballet.
 All experience levels welcome.

 *Bernard Brown/bbmoves can provide week-long intensives to your institution implementing our curriculum that includes our brand of contemporary technique, Dunham technique, Horton-based technique, rooted jazz dance, 90’s social and party dances, Hula, improvisation, and repertory classes.

 COME.UNITY: MOVEMENT TOWARD INCLUSIVE DANCE SPACES

 This embodied lecture and workshop experience offers historical context, theoretical framing, and tangible takeaways for students and educators alike.
-Participants will be invited to look deeply into their own experiences from which we will work to deconstruct hierarchies of privilege and power, making space for privileging breath and inclusion.
+Participants are invited to look deeply into their own experiences from which we will work to deconstruct hierarchies of privilege and power, making space for prioritizing breath and belonging.